TuryahabwaPaul/customer-service-agent/README.md

-# AI Sales Assistant 💼
+# AI Sales Agent 💼

 This AI Sales Assistant is a web-based application.
 It leverages a chatbot to assist users in managing sales activities, viewing sales dashboards, managing leads, and providing product recommendations.
 The app also supports file uploads for data processing and customizable settings.